pikapods/docs.pikapods.com/apps/nextcloud.md

 The default maximum upload size is set to 512 MB.
 You can increase this or adjust other PHP settings by editing the `uploads.ini` file using [SFTP](/faq/#accessing-pod-files-using-sftp).
 If you increase this value, you may also need to increase the pod's memory allocation.
 Settings in this file are applied after restarting the pod or changing its resources.
 See [here](https://www.php.net/manual/en/ini.core.php) for a detailed description of available settings.

+## Scan for added files
+If you uploaded files over SFTP, Nextcloud may not show them right away.
+You can add the below setting to ask it to look for new files on the file system.
+More on this [here](https://help.nextcloud.com/t/how-to-make-nextcloud-aware-of-added-files/10824/4) and [here](https://docs.nextcloud.com/server/26/admin_manual/configuration_server/config_sample_php_parameters.html).

+`'filesystem_check_changes' => 1,`

 ## Maintenance Mode
 You can enable or disable maintenance mode in the configs, accessible over [SFTP](/faq/#accessing-pod-files-using-sftp).
 Find the file `config/config.php` and look for a line containing `'maintenance' => false,`.
 Then change to `true` or `false` as needed.